DocNow/twarc-ids/README.md

     twarc ids tweets.jsonl > ids.txt

 It's good practice to include some tests for your module.
-See test_twarc_ids for an example.
+See [test_twarc_ids.py] for an example.
 You can run these with [pytest]:

     pytest test_twarc_ids

+When creating your setup.py make sure you don't forget the entry_points magic so that twarc will find your plugin when it is installed!

 [click-plugins]: https://pypi.org/project/click-plugins/
 [pytest]: https://pypi.org/project/pytest/

+[test_twarc_ids.py]: https://github.com/DocNow/twarc-ids/blob/main/test_twarc_ids.py